isomerpages/moe-sjijunior/_about-sji-junior/Our Heritage/Our Beginnings.md

 In the beginning....

-Significant events in the life of the Founder - St John Baptist De La Salle
+Significant events in the life of the Founder - St John Baptist De La Salle&nbsp;

-“To touch the hearts of your students is the
+“To touch the hearts of your students is the&nbsp;

 greatest miracle you can perform.”
-(Med 139.3
+(Med 139.3&nbsp;

 – feast of St Peter)1